greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 Modified: 2018-08-10

-These are the steps to create a web site using the Pelican static web site tool and host it on Netlify.
+Pelican is a static web site generator written in Python.
+It allows you to write content using simple a markup format.
+The site it creates is completely static making it easy to host anywhere.
+Before creating a website, there is some setup and configuration needed to create a proper development environment.
 The setup is a bit long and may look complicated.
 That is because I simplify nothing.
-Not only will we use Pelican, I will take you through setting up and using a Python virtual environment, setting up and using git revision control.
-Once we get past the setup, Pelican is an easy to use tool.
-Among other things, it gives you the ability to separate the tasks of site design and layout from content creation.
+Not only will I setup Pelican, I will be setting up and using a Python virtual environment, setting up and using Git revision control.
+Once I get past the setup, Pelican is an easy to use tool.
+Among other things, it gives me the ability to separate the tasks of site design and layout from content creation.
 Furthermore, changes to the site design can be made without affecting content, and vice versa.

 First off: all this is done on a Linux system.
 Although things will be similar on a Macbook.
 If you are a Windows user... uh, dude, If you are going to be a developer you really need to learn to use a real computer.

 In the instructions below, the final web site and project are named eval-pelican.
 I will use the word *you* a lot as a stand in for your username.
 IE: /home/*you*/Documents to refer to your Documents folder on your system.
 Replace *you* with your own username.

 I also assume that you know how to open and use a command line terminal.
 The indented lines below are commands that are entered in a terminal window.
-The '$' is the prompt and should't be entered.
+The '$' is the prompt and shouldn't be entered.
 Your prompt string will be different, but it will end with a '$'.

 How it all works:

- - First you will install some tools.
-I'm assuming that you are starting from square one.
-So you will check the version of Python, install the Python virtual environment and the git version control system.
+ - First I will install some tools.
+I'm starting from square one.
+So I will check the version of Python, install the Python virtual environment and the git version control system.
- - With all the tools installed, you will setup your project folder, setup a few basic configuration files and install Pelican.
+ - With all the tools installed, I setup the project folder, setup a few basic configuration files and install Pelican.
  - And that's about where i'm going leave it.
-In the next part you will use markdown and pelican to create a basic web site with some initial content.
+In the next part I will use markdown and pelican to create a basic web site with some initial content.
- - After checking the web site on the local machine, you will commit the site to git and push it to github.
+ - After checking the web site on my local machine, I will commit the site to git and push it to Github.
- - Then you'll head over to Netlify and sign up for a free hosting account and link it to Github for continuous deployment.
+ - Then I'll head over to Netlify and sign up for a free hosting account and link it to Github for continuous deployment.

 ---
 ## Getting set up
-First install some tools. **Python:** If you are running a Linux system, it should have Python already preinstalled.
-Check it by typing:
+First install some tools. **Python:** I'm running a Linux system, it should have Python already pre-installed.
+I Check it by typing:
 >$ python --version

 It will probably come up with a version of Python2.
 Python3 is probably also installed.
 Check for it by typing :